drobilla/serd/doc/c/reading_and_writing.rst

 Writing a Model
 ---------------

-A model, or parts of a model, can be written by writing the desired range with :func:`serd_write_range`:
+A model, or parts of a model, can be written by writing the desired range with :func:`serd_describe_range`:

 .. literalinclude:: overview.c
    :start-after: begin write-range